thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 All in all it was nice, and I needed to travel a bit.
 I'm not sure if I'll return to FOSDEM next year since it seems to require a ton of planning and camping to be able to attend the really cool talks.
-However, since it is a free conference and you can drink Belgian beer on tap, there is quite a change that I will anyway! :&gt;
+However, since it is a free conference and you can drink Belgian beer on tap, there is quite a chance that I will anyway! :&gt;

 ---